ToshioCP/Gtk4-tutorial/gfm/sec8.md

 Gtk provides GtkBuilder.
 It reads ui data and builds a window.
-It reduces the cumbersom work.
+It reduces the cumbersome work.

 ## Ui file